John Constable: Early career

 In 1806 Constable undertook a two-month tour of the Lake District.
 He told his friend and biographer, Charles Leslie, that the solitude of the mountains oppressed his spirits, and Leslie wrote:

 Constable adopted a routine of spending winter in London and painting at East Bergholt in summer.
 In 1811 he first visited John Fisher and his family in Salisbury, a city whose cathedral and surrounding landscape were to inspire some of his greatest paintings.

 To make ends meet, Constable took up portraiture, which he found dull, though he executed many fine portraits.
 He also painted occasional religious pictures but, according to John Walker, "Constable's incapacity as a religious painter cannot be overstated."

 Another source of income was country house painting.
-In 1816, he was commissioned by Major-General Francis Slater-Rebow to paint his country home, Wivenhoe Park, Essex.
+In 1816, he was commissioned by Major-General Francis Slater Rebow to paint his country home, Wivenhoe Park, Essex.
 The Major-General also commissioned a smaller painting of the fishing lodge in the grounds of Alresford Hall, which is now in the National Gallery of Victoria.
 Constable used the money from these commissions towards his wedding with Maria Bicknell.
+This period of Constable's painting is heavily populated with idyllic country scenes with heavy detail, notably his 1816 work The Wheat Field.